5 Most Challenging Import Destinations11 August 2021

 Not all importing is created equally – here are some of the more difficult import destinations around the globe.

-The Generalized System of Preferences is a preferential tariff system that reduces customs duties and other tariffs associated with exporting goods.
+The Generalized System of Preferences (GSP) is a preferential tariff system that reduces customs duties and other tariffs associated with exporting goods.
 Tariff reductions are available to eligible developing countries.

 Currently, 15 countries offer GSP schemes.
 Each system differs slightly from country to country, with some systems being more progressive than others.